synapse-wireless-labs/ja-jira-addon/README.md

 * **Scaling** - which direction to sort the report
 * *Auto refresh* - not currently implemented (see Atlassian Caveats below)

+### JIRA Configuration

+This widget does not require any special configuration of your JIRA instance or workflows.
+However, if you choose to add a ``Deferred`` status to your Epic workflow, then this widget will highlight that status in red, rather than in the default colors of green, yellow, and blue.

 ### To Deploy

 ``eb deploy`` in the working directory